gposingway/gposingway/README.md

 # Getting Started

 > [!IMPORTANT]
-> **If you installed any ReShade version on your XIV directory**: Because of the possibility of conflicts with pre-existing, mismatched shaders, it is not advisable to merge Gposingway with a previous ReShade installation.
+> **If you currently have any ReShade version installed on your XIV game folder**: Because of the possibility of conflicts with pre-existing, mismatched shaders, it is not advisable to merge Gposingway with a previous ReShade installation.

 <br>